 The amendment removes the requirement in paragraph 22 of IAS 41 that entities exclude cash flows for taxation when measuring the fair value of assets within the scope of IAS 41.
 An entity applies the amendment to fair value measurements on or after the beginning of the first annual reporting period beginning on or after 1 January 2022.
-Earlier application is permitted.
-The company is currently assessing the impact the amendment will have on its fair value measurement of assets.
+The amendment did not have an impact on the valuation of the biological assets as the valuations assumptions have been applied consistently throughout the period.